-When a business is no longer able to trade due to financial challenges and the shareholders/ directors want to close the business, often they will let just the company lapse and be struck off the register.
+When a business is no longer able to trade due to financial challenges and the shareholders or directors want to close the business, often they will just let the company lapse and be struck off the register.

 However, voluntarily placing a company into liquidation can also be a cost-effective way to exit a business.
 Liquidation brings your company’s life to an end in a legal and organised manner.
 It transfers the responsibility from the directors to the appointed liquidators.

 Here are a few advantages that liquidation might offer:

 - Control of the company affairs transferred to liquidators

 The liquidator now deals with creditor queries and realising the assets of the company.
 If there are surplus funds (after the costs of the liquidator) these are distributed to those out-of-pocket creditors.

 - Legal actions are halted

 Any legal action against the company is halted when your company is placed into liquidation.
 It also brings an end to the prospect of legal action (not including any personal liability or guarantees you have given for company debt).
 Creditors will not be able to initiate court proceedings against the company (except in exceptional circumstances).

 Terms on lease and hire purchase agreements can be terminated upon liquidation.
 This means the company will no longer need to pay any future lease/rent payments.
 However, they will be entitled to claim as a creditor for already current or overdue amounts.
 The appointment of liquidator will not affect any separate personal guarantees or undertakings.

 - Liquidator to handle staff